SWEdatCode/myPortfolio/README.md

 # 💫About Me :
 Hi, I'm a passionate Web Developer with a keen interest in Data Analytics.
-I have experience in a variety of domains like
-Retail, Logistics, Data analysis and Cloud Computing.
-I love science and problem solving.
-I am pursuing my dream of becoming a full-time programmer.
+I have experience in a variety of domains like Web development,Data analysis and Cloud Computing.
+I love exploring science tools and problem solving techniques.
+I am pursuing my Computer Science masters from the university of Bath.

 # 💻Tech Stack